 Access to the internet in whatever medium now impacts every facet of our lives but only benefits those who can access and use it.
-The benefits of internet connectivity are key for both residents and businesses alike and a new radio base station in this location providing the latest 2G, 3G, 4G and 5G technologies will support the Mayor of London's aspirations to be a world-leading digital city and one which promotes the growth of the digital sector, increasing digital inclusion, so all people can access services, education and training.
+The benefits of internet connectivity are key for both residents and businesses alike and a new radio base station in this location providing the latest 4G and 5G technologies will support the Mayor of London's aspirations to be a world-leading digital city and one which promotes the growth of the digital sector, increasing digital inclusion, so all people can access services, education and training.

-In line with guidance contained within the NPPF and the London Plan, a new radio base station in this location will enable fast, reliable, secure internet accessibility wherever the user is located.
+In line with guidance contained within the NPPF and the London Plan, the installation of a new radio base station in this location will enable fast, reliable, secure internet accessibility wherever the user is located.
 It would fully meet the latest operators' coverage and capacity requirements for 3G, 4G and new 5G provision.
 This would be wholly in line with the Government's latest aspirations to strongly support advanced, high quality and reliable communications infrastructure, essential for economic growth and social well-being.
-Where the NPPF notes that decisions should support the expansion of electronic communications networks.
-An installation outside this search area, regardless of whether there are existing sites, would not allow the operators to provide their desired level of coverage and therefore would not adequately maintain and provide new coverage and capacity.

 As part of the operators 4G licence obligations, many customers will benefit significantly from a vastly improved service provision in this locality.
-They will be able to gain access to the very latest technologies and connectivity, including 5G, to high speed data services.
-The importance of which is fully highlighted in the London Plan.
+They will be able to gain access to the very latest technologies and connectivity, including 5G, to high speed data services, the importance of which is fully highlighted in the London Plan.